pierluigiCovone/pierluigiCovone/README.md

 ### Hi there :wave:

-I'm Pierluigi and I'm an informatics student of the Sapienza University of Rome. :computer:
+I'm Pierluigi and I'm an informatics student of the Sapienza University of Rome :computer: .
 I'm intrested in many fields that like Etichal Hacking :sunglasses: , Operating Systems, things about Internet protocols and so way.
 I want to improve my programming skills :punch: and, if possible, contribute to projects of